In a writing task, instructors post the criteria describing what students need to submit for peer learning.

 - Due Date – specify the deadline by which students must submit their writing.

 - Instructions – add specifics of any requirements for the assignment or other considerations or guidelines students should know before they begin writing.
+Instructions can include links, but not attachments.

 Saving vs. Creating Writing Tasks